 This fully automated camera starts recording once the engine is turned on and stops when the engine is turned off.
 However, using Garmin's optional hardwire powering kit (not included), this camera will wake when your vehicle is parked (and its built-in motion sensor is triggered) to record what's in front of it — a great theft deterrent.

 If you own multiple Garmin dash cameras, they can be paired to your smartphone through the Garmin Drive app.
 Use this cool feature to install multiple cameras in the same vehicle, or to connect to dash cameras from multiple vehicles to the same phone.
 Garmin lets you create composite picture-in-picture videos from simultaneous recordings.

 Note: This dash cam does not include a microSD card for video storage.
-In order to save recorded video, you will need a microSD card with storage capacity over 8GB.
+In order to save recorded video, you will need a microSD card with storage capacity over 8GB and up to 512GB.

 - portable digital video recorder

 - Clarity™ HDR for a better picture in low light

 - GPS receiver for incident geo-tracking and time-stamping

 - also includes vehicle power cable, and adhesive-backed magnetic mount

 - built-in Wi-Fi for wireless sharing with mobile devices

 - built-in Bluetooth for audio playback over your vehicle's audio system